Paranur railway station

 Paranur railway station is one of the railway stations of the Chennai Beach–Chengalpattu section of the Chennai Suburban Railway Network.
 It is situated at a distance of 55 km south of Chennai Beach terminus and has an elevation of 42 m above sea level.
 It serves the neighbourhood of Paranur and the Mahindra World City at New Chennai.

 The station is noted for its maintenance by a public–private partnership between Mahindra World City Developers (MWCD) and the Indian Railways, reportedly the first of its kind in the country.
 MWCD gave the station a makeover after Mahindra World City, an integrated business zone, was developed in the neighbourhood.

 History

 The lines at the station were electrified on 9 January 1965.
 On 15 January 1967, all the lines were converted to 25 kV AC.

 The station

 MWCD developed the station at a cost of ₹ 15 million.
 It also maintains the station.
 The project includes building and maintenance of the main structure including the ticket counter, waiting room and toilets, fountains, platforms, foot over-bridge, and landscaped stretches of land around the station and near the tracks.

 The station was designed by Sheila Sri Prakash of Shilpa Architects.

+Platforms

+There are a total of 3 platforms and 3 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.
+The platforms are equipped with modern facility like display board of arrival and departure of trains.

+Station layout

 Traffic

 The station serves around 20,000 commuters every day.
 About 40 percent of MWCD's workforce uses the station.